Chemistry Major: Science Education (Grades 4-12) Concentration - Bachelor of Science (BS)

 The Chemistry: Science Education Concentration Program is aligned with Wisconsin Teacher Standards and the National Science Teaching Association (NSTA) Standards.

 Besides the courses specified below, chemistry: science education concentration majors must satisfy additional general education requirements.
-The General Education Program requires a total of 42 credits.
+The General Education Program requires a minimum of 41 credits.

 Code | Title | Credits |